 The Athletic Training Room is equipped with treatment tables, taping tables, cardiovascular equipment and strength-training equipment.
 The facility provides student-athletes with space for therapeutic exercises using physiotherapy balls, medicine balls, Theraband and balance devices, each of which are designed to improve functional movement patterns.
 In addition, therapeutic modalities and a whirlpool are available and utilized to assist with injury recovery.

-- Closed: Mondays and weekends, with the exception of pre-scheduled tournaments, games and practices
+- Closed: Weekends, with the exception of home pre-scheduled tournaments, games and practices